When it comes time to choosing a hosting plan, it’s important to pick one that will best match the demands of your WordPress site.

 In the process highlighted above, Step 3 is the most time and resource-intensive (CPU and RAM).
 A highly optimized site with minimal database queries and efficient PHP code will get through the third step relatively quickly.

-On the contrary, a site with poorly-written PHP code that makes a lot of unnecessary database queries will spend a lot more time getting through Step 3, which means requests will occupy PHP workers for longer periods of time.
+On the contrary, a site with poorly-written PHP code that makes a lot of unnecessary database queries will spend a lot more time getting through Step 3, which means requests will occupy PHP threads for longer periods of time.

-If the lack of CPU resources is your site’s bottleneck, increasing the number of PHP workers will not increase your site’s performance – it will only allow your site to process more requests at the same time with slower per-request performance.
+If the lack of CPU resources is your site’s bottleneck, increasing the number of PHP threads will not increase your site’s performance – it will only allow your site to process more requests at the same time with slower per-request performance.

 Let me explain.